 At the heart of any Agile method of development is the ability to brainstorm concepts with your stakeholders, try them out as prototypes, and be able to toss and modify them before a lot of time is spent in development.

-In another post, we will take some deeper dives into the SAM.
+In another post, we will take a deeper dives into SAM.
 Below is how a SAM project is handled using a Kanban style board.
 In this example, I show you Trello.
 I have also used JIRA, ASANA and other visual boards to manage project and timelines.
 They all basically work the same way, with some being more feature rich such as JIRA that allow you to manage backlog work, estimate hours, track burn down hours, manage sprints, and measure your team’s velocity for Agile SCRUM usage.